 Strain Gauge Bolt-On sensors measure changes in the stress levels of vessel or structure support, producing an electrical output proportional to the changes in weight.
 Designed to easily fit numerous applications in any harsh environment, they eliminate the need for complicated and costly installation works and provide accurate and reliable results for many years.

-Datum Electronics is a world-leading supplier of torsion-meters and marine shaft power meters.
+Datum Electronics is a world-leading supplier of marine shaft power meters.
 Our competitively priced, flexible systems are capable of measuring the on-shaft torque and power of a ship on shafts from 150mm to 1,100mm (and above) diameters.

-We supply solutions for monitoring ship performance to a range of high-profile clients including the Royal Navy, having installed 15 torsionmeter systems on their Sandown and Hunt class vessels.
+We supply solutions for monitoring ship performance to a range of high-profile clients including the Royal Navy, having installed 15 shaft power meter systems on their Sandown and Hunt class vessels.
 These needed to meet the most stringent test requirements regarding environmental and electromagnetic radiation due to their application on minehunters.
 We are constantly working to develop systems to meet the challenges of both the civilian and military sectors.

 Datum Electronics solutions can be used to evaluate and improve the efficiency of ships, monitor engine performance, monitor propulsion condition and reduce fuel consumption.

-Commercial marine torsion meter
+Commercial marine shaft power meter

 Monitoring actual power levels provides an accurate reference point in assessing:

 - Operational efficiency planning

 This tool will measure on-shaft torque, shaft rotation speed and the power going through the shaft.
 The stator uses a single-point design and does not require mounting around the shaft, allowing for a fast, simple and less intrusive installation compared with conventional designs.